freedomofpress/securedrop-workstation-docs/docs/journalist/faq.rst

 In SecureDrop Workstation, any document received via SecureDrop is opened in a disposable VM that has no Internet access and no access to other files submitted via SecureDrop.
-The encryption keys are stored in a separate, networkless VM from the SecureDrop Client app.
+The encryption keys are stored in a separate, networkless VM from the SecureDrop App app.

 Because SecureDrop Workstation has Internet access, updates can be applied automatically as soon as they are available.
 SecureDrop Workstation enforces this